 Section 1619-1624 of the Food, Agriculture, Conservation and Trade Act of 1990 (FACTA), Public Law 101-624 (7 U.S.C.
 5801) created the SARE program.

-Section 7201 of the Agricultural Act of 2014 amends Section 1624 of the Food, Agriculture, Conservation, and Trade Act of 1990, to be codified at 7 U.S.C.
+Section 7201 of the Agriculture Improvement Act of 2018 amends Section 1624 of the Food, Agriculture, Conservation, and Trade Act of 1990, to be codified at 7 U.S.C.
 5814.

-Last updated in October 2016.
+Last updated in July 2019.